We are committed to supporting writing instructors for the benefit of students across all disciplines and contexts.

 - Reading: “The Connected Curriculum: Designing a Vertical Transfer Writing Curriculum” (Melzner, 2014).

 UArizona and Pima Community College partner on supporting equity-minded and liberatory WAC programs.
 We collaborate on workshops, share resources for feedback, and ensure alignment between our efforts.
 The goal is to support students transferring between institutions and to distribute labor more equitably and efficiently.

 Resources related to Pima/UArizona WAC Partnership:

 National Day on Writing® is an annual event on October 20th created by the National Council of Teachers of English (NCTE).
 The event aims to celebrate writing and its importance in our society today.
 The event encourages students and instructors to engage with writing as a means of communication, knowledge-making, personal development, and more.
-The Writing and Learning Project hosts workshops and provides resources across campus to celebrate this fun event!
+Writing Across the Curriculum hosts workshops and provides resources across campus to celebrate this fun event!
 Use #WhyIWrite to join the conversation on social media!

 UCATT Writing Resources for Instructors